 AGES is not the typical general education curriculum; it's not a required set of courses presenting general information students need before they move on to their "real" classes.
 The thinking and learning skills students develop through AGES will prove essential throughout students' education, first and then beyond graduation.

 In their first year, students will meet new people, some of whom will become lifelong friends.
 They will be presented with a wide array of possibilities to learn outside the traditional classroom.
 As they become familiar with academic subjects that may at first seem foreign, they will become more adept at thinking and communicating their thoughts critically, thoroughly and with an open mind.
-Our first-year liberal studies (LSFY) program is designed students develop as active, critical learners.
+Our first-year inquiry (FYI) program is designed students develop as active, critical learners.

-During the first year, each student's class schedule will include a sequence of three general education courses from the liberal studies program.
-Students accepted into the Foundations or Logos honors programs will have a specialized first year curriculum prepared by the honors faculty and program directors.
+During the first year, each student's class schedule will include a sequence of three general education courses from the FYI program.
+Students accepted into the Foundations or Logos honors programs will have a specialized first-year curriculum prepared by the honors faculty and program directors.
 Other courses to round out the first year might include introductory courses in your major, foreign language, other general education courses, or electives.

-Each first year course is unique, yet they all have common features.
+Each first-year course is unique, yet they all have common features.
 To help students begin to engage in academic inquiry, each of the three courses in the sequence are framed around an overarching question.
-LSFY 101 Rhetoric and the Liberal Arts asks, "What does it mean to be a liberally educated individual."
-The winter term course, LSFY 102, asks, "How does an exploration of the past deepen our understanding of the human condition?"
-In the LSFY 103 students ask, "How do we embrace the challenges of our diverse and changing world?"
+FYI 101 Rhetoric and the Liberal Arts asks, "What does it mean to be a liberally-educated individual."
+The winter term course, FYI 102, asks, "How does an exploration of the past deepen our understanding of the human condition?"
+In the FYI 103 students ask, "How do we embrace the challenges of our diverse and changing world?"
 Faculty members teaching in each term work together to select readings, design assignments and plan events.
-Course topics are enhanced through the community convocation series, featuring guest lecturers, authors, performers and other speakers of our times.
+Course topics are enhanced through Symposium Days, featuring invited speakers, alumni, advising sessions and opportunities to practice the liberal arts and be involved with our community.
 The curriculum takes full advantage of the rich learning/living environment here at Augustana: knowledge gained in one class will prompt further inquiry in another or connect with student group debates or late-night discussions.

 Christian Traditions (one course)